apollographql/apollo-ios/CodegenProposal.md

 ### Runtime Performance

-This Codegen proposal uses a dictionary of values that are passed around and accessed each time a property is accessed, this has some run time implications as they must be computed and transformed each time they are accessed.
+This Codegen proposal uses a dictionary of values that are passed around and accessed each time a property is accessed, this has some run time implications as they must be retrieved from the dictionary each time they are accessed.
 This is similar to the way the current Codegen works.

-An alternative approach may improve runtime performance by computing field data once and only once during parsing, which is typically done on a background thread.
-However, this approach has trade-offs that cause for us to sacrifice on some of our other objectives — complexity, memory allocation, and generated code size.
-This approach also is slower at runtime when accessing subtypes (fragments or type cases), while using a single data dictionary per object allows for transformations between types to be nearly free.
+An alternative approach may map field data onto stored properties on the response object once and only once during parsing, which is typically done on a background thread.
+However, this approach would require a lot of data duplication and would increase the complexity and size of the generated code considerably.

 ### Generated Code Size